hindunareddy/api-security-HindunaReddy/README.md

 # API Security Assignment

 ## What are the risks of exposing API keys?
-Exposing API keys can lead to misuse and financial loss.
+Exposing API keys can lead to unauthorized access, misuse of services, data breaches, and financial loss.

 ## Why should we not log city names?
-City names are personal data and logging them violates privacy principles.
+City names are considered personal data, and logging them can violate privacy principles such as GDPR data minimization.